Ladanividhi/CipherAI-SecureCloud/README.md

 A hospital stores patient records — MRI scans, lab results, prescriptions.
 Each document is AES-256 encrypted on upload, tagged under **"Medical Records"**, and shared with specific doctors with **View Only** access.
 Records auto-expire after treatment completion.

 ### 2. Legal & Compliance
 A law firm manages confidential case files.
 Documents are encrypted and organized by case under custom tags.
 Sharing with external counsel uses **permission-controlled** access with **expiry dates**.
-The audit trail (future blockchain integration) provides compliance evidence.

 ### 3. Financial Services
 An accountant manages tax returns and financial statements.
 Files are tagged under **"Finance"**, **"Tax Records"**, and **"Bank Documents"**.
 Smart Search helps quickly find *"all tax returns from 2024"* using natural language.